 Description: View the current, voltage, or power for a phase.
-You can specify all phases, a single phase, a range, or a comma-separated list of phases.
+Set or view the phase nearoverload threshold in kilowatts.
+You can specify all phases, a single phase, a range, or a commaseparated list of phases.

 Example 1: To view the measurement for current for phase 3, type: